Become a healthcare detective.

 As a Medical Laboratory Science major, you’ll learn to analyze blood, urine, and other body tissues and fluids to diagnose disease.
 Your work as a laboratory professional will help people take control of their health and contribute to vital research.
 Don’t be surprised if you’re hired before graduation — this is a career field in high demand.

-Pair courses like microbiology, clinical chemistry and molecular biology with clinical training at the Austin State Hospital.
-There, you’ll learn medical testing procedures like phlebotomy, immunology and urinalysis.
+Pair courses like microbiology, clinical chemistry and molecular biology with clinical training at Austin State Hospital, the University of Texas Medical Branch at Galveston, or Baylor Scott and White Medical Center in Temple.
+You’ll learn medical testing procedures like phlebotomy, immunology and urinalysis.
 Get hands-on experience that prepares you to immediately start your career in a hospital or clinical research laboratory, or at a biotechnology firm, government agency or forensic laboratory.
 You’ll use your scientific knowledge to help advance human health — at the individual and societal level.

 What do our graduates do?